mattybrown/blenheimRoundTable/about.md

 ---
 <img src="{{ "/images/home.jpg" | prepend: site.baseurl | prepend: site.url }}" class="responsive-img">

-We Are Simply The Best Sociable/Community Organisation in the World……Ever

 Round Table New Zealand is a National Association of tables (clubs) based throughout New Zealand.
 Membership is open to responsible community focused men between the ages of 18 – 45.

 Each local table is autonomous and can work within the standard framework of the national constitution – so each table can adapt to what its members and local community needs.